rriley513/pdb_tutorial/README.md

 (pdb) l 2, 6 # prints only lines 2-6
 ~~~

 We can only use `l` to peek inside the file we currently have open (here, preorder_tree_traversal.py.)
 If we try to look at another file, we'll get an error.
+(We'll discuss the syntax below in the "Breakpoints" section)
 ~~~
-(Pdb) l Binary_Tree.py:1 # we'll discuss this syntax in "Breakpoints"
+(Pdb) l Binary_Tree.py:1
 *** Error in argument: 'Binary_Tree.py:1'
 ~~~

 ## Breakpoints (b)
-We can specify a breakpoint with the command `l` followed by a line number.
+We can specify a breakpoint with the command `b` followed by a line number.
 Whenever a breakpoint is encountered while running the program, execution pauses and we get the pdb console again.
 ~~~
-(Pdb) b 24 # set a breakpoint at line 24 of the current file Breakpoint 1 at C:\Users\rriley1\pdb_tutorial\preorder_tree_traversal.py:24 (Pdb) c # execute the program
+(Pdb) b 24 # set a breakpoint at line 24 of the current file Breakpoint 1 at C:\Users\rriley1\pdb_tutorial\preorder_tree_traversal.py:24 (Pdb) c
 > C:\Users\rriley1\pdb_tutorial\preorder_tree_traversal.py(22)preorder_traversal_list()
 -> return traversal
 ~~~
 We can also make a breakpoint with a function name, and a line in another file:
 ~~~
-(Pdb) b preorder_traversal_list # a function in our current file Breakpoint 1 at C:\Users\rriley1\pdb_tutorial\preorder_tree_traversal.py:6 (Pdb) b Binary_Tree:20 # a line in another file, the syntax is My_File(.py):line_number Breakpoint 2 at C:\Users\rriley1\pdb_tutorial\binary_tree.py:20 (Pdb) b Binary_Tree:build_sample_tree # !! a FUNCTION in ANOTHER file gives us an error, however
+(Pdb) b preorder_traversal_list # a function in our current file Breakpoint 2 at C:\Users\rriley1\pdb_tutorial\preorder_tree_traversal.py:6

+(Pdb) b Binary_Tree:20 # a line in another file, the syntax is My_File(.py):line_number Breakpoint 3 at C:\Users\rriley1\pdb_tutorial\binary_tree.py:20

+(Pdb) b Binary_Tree:build_sample_tree # !! a FUNCTION in ANOTHER file gives us an error, however
 *** Bad lineno: build_sample_tree
 ~~~

-To see a list of all breakpoints, use the command `b` without any arguments
+To see a list of all breakpoints, use the command `b` without any arguments.
+Notice that it lists several properties of the breakpoint, including its position in the code, and how many time the breakpoint has been triggered.
 ~~~
 (Pdb) b
 Num Type         Disp Enb   Where
-1   breakpoint   keep yes   at C:\Users\rriley1\pdb_tutorial\preorder_tree_traversal.py:24
+1   breakpoint   keep yes   at c:\users\rebecca\documents\haverford\pdb_tutorial\pdb_tutorial\preorder_tree_traversal.py:24
+        breakpoint already hit 1 time
-2   breakpoint   keep yes   at C:\Users\rriley1\pdb_tutorial\preorder_tree_traversal.py:6
+2   breakpoint   keep yes   at c:\users\rebecca\documents\haverford\pdb_tutorial\pdb_tutorial\preorder_tree_traversal.py:6
-3   breakpoint   keep yes   at C:\Users\rriley1\pdb_tutorial\binary_tree.py:20
+3   breakpoint   keep yes   at c:\users\rebecca\documents\haverford\pdb_tutorial\pdb_tutorial\binary_tree.py:20
 ~~~

+*Extra: Recall that `ll` will display the current function or frame.
+Last time we weren't in a function, so it listed the entire file.
+Now we're inside a function (`preorder_traversal_list`), so try `ll` again.
+It should only display the function implementation (the function code), this time.*

 ### Important: Conditional Breakpoints
 Sometimes we only want to pause execution if a particular condition is met.
 We can add a condition when making a new breakpoint using
 ~~~
 b where_to_break, condition
 ~~~
 or add a condition to an existing breakpoint using
 ~~~
 condition breakpoint_number condition
 ~~~